devankestel/tic_tac_toe/README.md

 ## Setup

-Clone the repo and 'ruby run.rb'.
+Clone the repo and `ruby run.rb`.
 Columns and rows for squares index starting from 1.